LeaKaftan/leakaftan/content/research/index.md

 ### Work in progress

-Party System Polarization and Fragmentation in Europe before and after World War II, together with Nils-Christian Bormann
+"Polarization, Fragmentation, and Democratic Deconsolidation in Interwar Europe", together with Nils-Christian Bormann, presented at the PEDD Conference in February 2023

+"Government Formation in Interwar Europe: New Data and Alanysis", together with Nils-Christian Bormann, presented at APSA in 2022

 ## Rebels in Representative Democracies